viresh-ratnakar/exolve/README.md

 button solicit additional confirmation from the solver.

-You can click on the black background or on the puzzle title, setter, or preamble (of present) to unhighlight the current clue (for printing or screenshotting, for example).
+You can click on the black background or on the puzzle title, setter, or preamble (if present) to unhighlight the current clue (for printing or screenshotting, for example).

 ## Format